Free • No signup Remove Glare · Free

 Quick answers

-Do I need to mark the glare before describing?
+Do I need to mark the glare before describing what to remove?

 No!
-Just describe what you want: 'remove the glare from the glasses' or 'remove the flash glare.'
-The AI understands glare as bright spots and reflections that obscure details.
-Only use markers when you have multiple bright areas and need to specify which one, or when refining edges after your first attempt.
+Just describe what you want: 'remove the glare from the glasses' or 'fix the window reflection.'
+The AI recognizes glare patterns automatically.
+Only use markers if you have multiple glare spots and want to target a specific one, or if the AI misses a particular spot.

 How do I remove glare from glasses in a photo for free?